 Summertime means outdoor fun, sunshine and hot temperatures.
 That’s why it’s important to properly fuel your body and keep an eye out for the early signs of dehydration.

 The message used to be simple: “Drinking water is good and not drinking water is bad.”
 But somehow, over the years, this message became unclear, and it’s often tough to distinguish hydration facts from myths.
-Stephanie Metzner, registered dietitian who works at Sharp Rees-Stealy, sets the record straight and weighs in on the latest water and hydration hype.
+Melissa Hughes, a registered dietitian nutritionist at the Sharp Rees-Stealy Center for Health Management, sets the record straight and weighs in on the latest water and hydration hype.

 1. Why is it important to stay hydrated?

 Water is life — every physiological function of our bodies depends on water to survive.
 Water removes toxins from the body, helps regulate body temperature and aids in many other important functions.
 During the summer, it’s especially important to stay hydrated as we lose water quicker when the sun is out, when temperatures rise and when we sweat more.